CityHallin/ratemy8k/README.md

 - **Mastodon**: The primary platform for notifications is the [RateMy8K Mastodon Account](https://mastodon.social/@ratemy8k).
 This account can be viewed by anyone in a browser, but a logged in Mastodon account is required in order to follow RateMy8K for proactive notifications.

-- **Website**: The [RateMy8K.info](https://www.ratemy8k.info/) site is currently a very slim, bare bones page showing data from RateMy8K's creation July 2024.
-Users can search the current list of 8-K 1.05 filings from the site or pull a CSV download.

 - **Discord**: This feature currently only sends to my personal Discord server for testing and debugging.

 ### Design <a name="design"></a>